singh-aadya/Conversational-AI-Email-Assistant-/README.md

-# Conversational-AI-Email-Assistant
+#  Conversational AI Email Assistant

+##  Abstract

+The **Conversational AI Email Assistant** is an AI-driven virtual assistant that understands natural language commands, generates professional emails, and autonomously sends them through Gmail.
+By combining conversational AI, smart context management, and browser automation, this project brings real-world task execution to life through seamless user interaction.

+---

 ##  Overview

-The **Conversational AI Email Assistant** is an intelligent AI-powered agent that can autonomously understand user commands, generate professional emails, and send them via Gmail—all through a natural conversational interface.
 This project demonstrates the fusion of **Conversational AI**, **Generative AI**, and **Browser Automation** to perform real-world tasks with minimal human intervention.
+Users can type simple commands, and the assistant will clarify, compose, and send emails in real-time with visual confirmation.

+---

 ##  Architecture Diagram

 ```
 User Input (Chat UI)